WWE Hall of Fame: Praise and criticism

-Owen Hart's widow, Martha Hart, responded to calls for him to be inducted by stating: "They don’t even have a Hallway of Fame.
-It doesn’t exist.
-There’s nothing.
-It’s a fake entity.
-There’s nothing real or tangible.
-It’s just an event they have to make money.
-They put it on TV and have a celebration, and it’s just so ridiculous.
+Owen Hart's widow, Martha Hart, responded to calls for him to be inducted by stating: "Their Hall of Fame?
+They don't even have a Hallway of Fame.
+It doesn't exist.
+There's nothing.
+It's a fake entity.
+There's nothing real or tangible.
+It's just an event they have to make money.
+They put it on TV and have a celebration, and it's just so ridiculous.
 I would never even entertain it.
-It’s garbage."
+It's garbage."
 Sabu also criticized the Hall of Fame, saying "I'd only do it because I need the money...
 I don't consider it a real Hall of Fame".

 Others have offered praise for the Hall of Fame.
 World Wrestling Council promoter and 26-time WWC Universal Heavyweight Champion Carlos Colón Sr. said that his 2014 induction was a "realization of a dream".
 Arn Anderson, who was inducted in 2012 as part of The Four Horsemen, said that the induction was the "pinnacle of [his] wrestling life".
 2015 Hall of Fame headliner Kevin Nash stated that two things in the professional wrestling business are real: "When you win your first championship and when you get inducted into the Hall of Fame".
 Nash claimed this is a sentiment to which colleague Ric Flair also subscribes.
-During his 2013 induction, future U.S. president Donald Trump said that the honor meant more than "having the highest ratings in TV, being a best-selling author or getting a spot on the Hollywood Walk of Fame".
+During his 2013 induction, Donald Trump said that the honor meant more than "having the highest ratings in TV, being a best-selling author or getting a spot on the Hollywood Walk of Fame".